Refinish Your Rifle’s Stock

 Sooner or later, everyone who tinkers with guns is going to try his hand at refinishing a stock.
 “Hand” is the operative word here, because there’s nothing quite like a hand-rubbed oil finish to bring out the natural beauty of wood.

 Before beginning any such work on a vintage gun, however, you should determine whether its collector’s value will be reduced if its “as-original” state is altered.
-Keep in mind the first rule of refinishing: “If in doubt, don’t.”
+Even with the best gun stock finish at your disposal, please keep in mind the first rule of refinishing: “If in doubt, don’t.”

 On the other hand, there are those of us who want only to restore some of the look of newness to a favorite old hunting companion.
 The rifle shown at right-a Winchester Model 70 of pre-World War II vintage-falls into the collectible category, but to me it is a fine hunting rifle with more decades of service to offer.
 Moisture seeping under the buttplate had caused the original finish to peel.
 Also, oils from the action had seeped into the wood around the tang area, causing darkening and weakening of the wood.
 Here’s what I did to restore it.